paulojorge99/Data-Pipeline-for-Predictors-Extraction-based-on-Radiomics-and-Model-Interpretation-of-the-Brain/README.md

 <div align="center">

-# Pipeline for predictors extraction based on radiomics and model interpretation of the brain
+# Data Pipeline for Predictors Extraction based on Radiomics and Model Interpretation of the Brain

 </div>